akshaya-biswal/hashnode/clxvd8ul600010amp14fta5gl.md

 ---

-The Radix Sort algorithm sorts an array by individual digits, starting with the least significant digit (the rightmost one).
+The Radix Sort algorithm sorts an array by each digit, starting with the rightmost digit, and usually works with positive numbers.

 ### How it works